Get equipped to make your first crypto trade with this guide from our experts.

 A crypto wallet allows users to store, access, and manage their crypto funds.
 Wallets fall into two categories: hot wallets and cold wallets.

 Financial activities conducted without an intermediary — such as a bank or government — are considered decentralized finance.
-Examples of DeFi activities include earning interest on your crypto investments, staking crypto, and securing a loan backed by crypto.
+Examples of DeFi activities include staking crypto and securing a loan backed by crypto.

 When the first cryptocurrency came online more than a decade ago, you could use your personal computer to add transactions to the blockchain and create new coins or tokens.